gwtboot/gwt-boot-samples/README.md

 Here you can find some samples on how you can use the GWT Boot Starters in your project.
 This quickstart document is based on following sample project: [gwt-boot-sample-basic](https://github.com/gwtboot/gwt-boot-samples/tree/master/gwt-boot-sample-basic).

+Introduction article about GWT Boot Starters can be found here: https://bit.ly/GWTBootStartersFinal

 # IDE

 You can use IntelliJ or Eclipse / STS.
 To be able to use Java APT correctly please take a look on how